pdreker/fritz_exporter/docs/building.rst

 .. note::

-  If you have the ``host_info`` config enabled for one or more devices please be aware, that it may take a long time to receive the reply, as the metrics are read synchronuously when queried.
+  If you have the ``host_info`` config enabled for one or more devices please be aware, that it may take a long time to receive the reply, as the metrics are read sequentially when queried.
 Practical experience has shown that a device knowing around 70 WiFi devices may take 20-30s to reply to all metrics queries.
 So set appropriate timeouts.

 Building and running locally (no containers)
 --------------------------------------------